Mastering Route Optimization: A Comprehensive Guide

 9. Geofencing

 Geofencing is a key feature of route planning and route optimization software that allows assigning the geo areas to the drivers to operate only within the given area.
-This is convenient to the drivers as they get familiar with the areas and can navigate addresses quicker.
-Also, you can ensure a driver is able to collect electronic proof of delivery only in case the location is not outside the assigned area.
+This is convenient for drivers as they become familiar with the areas, allowing them to navigate addresses more quickly.
+Additionally, you can ensure that a driver is able to collect electronic proof of delivery only if the location is within their assigned area, utilizing proof of delivery software for efficient tracking and accountability.

 10. Vehicle load optimization